HenryLeeAu/calendar/README.md

 A code example of input calendar with React.

 This implementation supports minimum and maximum date so it can easily support date range for 2 input calendar.
-It leaves for other component to decide their own behaviour.

 ![Calendar](calendar-example.gif?raw=true "Calendar")